joaosmoreira/udemy-wp-lessons/README.md

 - Web designers and developers looking to enhance their skills.
 - Entrepreneurs interested in creating quality plugins and themes.
 - Students who want to learn best practices for developing plugins and themes.

+---

+**Note**: All keys, including API keys and others, are visible only because they are not usable outside this local environment with LocalWP.
+They are specific to this setup and cannot be used elsewhere.